Atia-analyst/Profit-Margin-and-Comission-Dasboard-Report/README.md

-# Profit-Margin-and-Comission-Dasboard-Report
-Interactive Profit Margin and Commission Dashboard for Business Analysis
+# Profit-Margin-and-Comission-Dasboard-Report for Business Analysis

 **Business Problem:**
 We need to create a commission dashboard for directors that calculates commissions for new contracts while **ensuring profit margins are maintained.** The challenge is to reward performance appropriately without impacting profitability.